Skip to main content

 • do not let water or shampoo get in your ear

-Non-urgent advice: See a GP if
+Non-urgent advice: Contact a GP if

-• a very high temperature or feel hot and shivery
+• a very high temperature (40 degrees Celsius or more) or feels hot and shivery

-• earache that does not start to get better after 3 days
+• an earache that does not start to improve after 3 days

 • swelling around the ear